Artur-Nanivskyi/Beauty-salon-database/README.md

 - Time Slot (start time to end time)
 - Service Type
 - The ordering of the schedule prioritizes employees based on their position or performance over the last month.
 The view enhances scheduling efficiency and service organization.

+### Information about me
+I am Artur Nanivskyi -- a student in Kyiv School of Economics.
+I study IT and business analys.
+This repo is my all assignments from databases fundamental course.
+So I will happy that this database will usefull for you.